Rabies Testing and Animal Bite Procedures

 The JCDHE Environmental Division oversees the submission of animal specimens for rabies testing at the Kansas State Veterinary Diagnostic Laboratory.
 They work with ACOs, CSOs, veterinarians, and the general public to organize the shipment and documentation of submitted specimens.
 The Environmental Division will only accept rabies specimens for cases originating within Johnson County.
 Please contact the JCDHE Environmental Division at 913-715-6900 before bringing a specimen to their office.

 The JCDHE Disease Containment Division works with local animal control and community service officers and the Environmental Division to track cases that are determined to be rabies exposures.
-They work with ACOs and CSOs to determine the nature of an exposure then plan the management of both the animal and the victim.
+They work with ACOs and CSOs to determine the nature of exposure then plan the management of both the animal and the victim.
 The Disease Containment Division also works with medical staff to determine which types of treatments the victim may need.
 Positive rabies cases are then reported to the Kansas Department of Health and Environment and the Centers for Disease Control and Prevention for tracking purposes.

 Submitting a Specimen for Rabies Testing